-- 1. Party B and Li Li (ID Number: 110103197411191529) jointly comprise all the shareholders of Beijing Guangyitong Advertising Co., Ltd. (the "Company") on November 30, 2015, in which Party B owns 99% of the equity interests and Li Li owns 1% of the equity interests. - 2.
-Party B is willing to entrust the person designated by Party A with full authority to exercise his/her shareholder's voting rights at the Company's shareholders' meetings.
+- 1. Party B is a shareholder of NetEase Youdao Computer System Co., Ltd.(the "Company") on September 26, 2016, in which Party B owns 71.073% of the equity interests. - 2.
+Party B is willing to entrust the person designated by Party A with full authority to exercise his shareholder's voting rights at the Company's shareholders' meetings.